susravan/User-behavior-logging/README.md

-# Problem:
+# Problem Statement:
-Choose a website and adapt it based on the user behaviour on the site.
-Once the adaptation is done, users with different interests will see different layout of the website.
+Adapt a webpage based on the user behaviour on that page.
+Once the adaptation is done, users with different interests will have to see different layout of the website.

 # Approach:
-**Step 1:** Develop a method to track and log user's activity on a given webpage
+**Step 1:** Develop a method to track and log user's activity on a given webpage - *Completed*

-**Step 2:** Analyze the behavior log activity and adapt the website
+**Step 2:** Analyze the behavior log activity and adapt the website - *In the process*

 ## Step 1:
 ### Implementation Details:
-In order to track the user's activity among multiple websites, I created a browser extension which contains the event listeners on required DOM elements in the page.
+In order to track the user's activity among multiple websites, I have created a browser extension which contains the event listeners on required DOM elements in the page.
 This extension tracks the activity on the elements and return the data in JSON format.

 Implemented a flask server and SQLite3 database for backend.
 Once the data is collected, it is sent to server by an AJAX call.
 Server stored it in SQL tables.
 Also created a web based login system where a user can login and review his/ her own activity.